Dr. Lucy Hovil

 - “Tackling the root causes of trafficking and smuggling from Eritrea.
 The need for an empirically grounded EU policy on mixed migration in the Horn of Africa.”
 IRRI, Strategic Initiative in the Horn of Africa and SOAS, November 2017 (co-authored)

-- “Protection for refugees, not fromrefugees: Somalis in exile and the securitisation of refugee policy.”
+- “Protection for refugees, not from refugees: Somalis in exile and the securitisation of refugee policy.”
 International Refugee Rights Initiative, October 2017.

 - “Aligning Refugee Policies with Refugee Realities.”
 Rights in Exile policy paper, September 2017.